kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 Bring drugged meat and tinged meat.
 Bring Large Barrel Bomb+s.

 ## On the subject of spiked meats
-Deviljho rarely (never?) has two consecutive 90 degree turns in its moveset, like the Raths or Qurupeco.
-But when he *does* do it, he is heading for some spiked meat.
-Do not stagger him out of it!
+Deviljho rarely (never?) has two consecutive 90 degree turns in its combat moveset, like the Raths or Qurupeco.
+But when he *does* do it, he is either heading for some spiked meat or zoning.
+Do not stagger him out of eating if you can help it!

 If you *do* stagger him out of it, either on his way to eating or in the process of eating, he will never go for that specific piece of meat again.